kensanata/phoebe/README.md

 - `@extensions` is a list of additional URLs you want the wiki to handle;
       return 1 if you handle a URL
-- `@main_menu` adds more links to the main menu that aren't simply links to existing pages
+- `@main_menu` adds more lines to the main menu, possibly links that aren't simply links to existing pages

 The following example illustrates this: